Skip to content Skip to footer navigation

 Myth 4.
 'Cooling' mattresses = a cooler night's sleep

 Many mattress manufacturers like to talk up their special 'cooling technology' that supposedly stops the bed from getting hot at night.
-Though we've found a few that live up to those claims, most mattresses tend to run medium-warm or warm, which can be an issue if you're a hot sleeper.
+Though we've found a few that live up to those claims, many mattresses tend to run medium-warm or warm, which can be an issue if you're a hot sleeper.

 If you're a particularly sweaty sleeper or live in a hotter climate, you're probably better off looking for a mattress with a higher sweat repellent score in our test (this assesses a mattresses' permeability and water intake).

-Most mattresses tend to run medium-warm or warm, which can be an issue if you're a hot sleeper
+Many mattresses tend to run medium-warm or warm, which can be an issue if you're a hot sleeper

 Humans are generally pretty grubby animals: when we sleep, we release sweat, bodily fluids, dead skin cells and other delightful substances.
 The more permeable a mattress, the less it retains this gunk, which means less damage to the mattress (and less sleeping on gross stuff).